benhanover/popcorn_palace/Instructions.md

   - `common/` - Common utilities, filters, and middleware
   - `database/` - Database configuration
 - `test/` - End-to-end tests

-## Environment Configuration

-Environment variables are defined in:

-- `.env` - Development environment
-- `.env.test` - Test environment

-You can customize these files to change database connection parameters and other settings.

 ## API Endpoints